AnimeshKumarSingh0606/Testing-a-simple-Application-using-JUnit/README.md

 # Testing-a-simple-Application-using-JUnit
-Employing JUnit to test if the Application works fine or not
+Employing JUnit to test if the Application works fine or not using JUnit Testsuite